Puente de la Muher, Puerto Madero - by Architect Calatrava

 Excerpted from The Journeymag.com November December 2008

 I am a lover of life, an inspirateur, creatress & playful guide!
 I want to share the things in my daily life that excite me.
-With over 2 decades of experience as a entrepreneur-wellpreneur.
-I love sustainability, health, and following my heart!
+With over 2 decades of experience as a entrepreneur-wellpreneur & yogini.
+I am passionate about transformation & beating to my own drum while following my heart!